KaladinAsA/SkyHopper/README.md

 # SkyHopper - A Doodle Jump-inspired Game

 SkyHopper is an open-source jump-based platformer game inspired by the classic Doodle Jump.
-It's written in Python and developed as a showcase of the creator's programming skills.
+It's written in Python and to test myself and what i learn with python so far.

 ![JumpMania Screenshot](screenshot.png)